zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

-# Upgrade IBM Maximo to MAS on VMware vSphere
+# Upgrade IBM Maximo to MAS on VMware vSphere - Lessons Learned

 With the [September 2025 end of support for Maximo 7.6.1](https://www.ibm.com/support/pages/end-support-announcement-eos-maximo-761) timeline approaching, IBM Maximo customers are interested to learn what is required to upgrade their 7.6.1.x environments, many deployed and hosted on-premises, to the new releases, Maximo Application Suite (MAS).
 Some customers take one step further by setting up a standalone environment to evaluate the new infrastructure and of course the MAS out of the box functionality.